A model theory of topology: The motivating example

-In the other direction, if preimages of closed are closed, then $ \varphi ^\larr(K \varphi^ \sharr (b)) $ is a closed containing $ \varphi ^\larr( \varphi^ \sharr (b)) \supseteq b $, hence $ \varphi ^\larr(K \varphi^ \sharr (b)) $ contains $K(b)$.
-Thus $ \varphi (\varphi ^\larr(K \varphi^ \sharr (b)))$ contains $ \varphi^ \sharr (Kb)$ and the conclusion follows from the fact that $ \varphi (\varphi ^\larr(K \varphi^ \sharr (b))) \subseteq K \varphi^ \sharr (b)$. \end{proof}
+In the other direction, if preimages of closed are closed, then $ \varphi ^\larr( \K \varphi^ \sharr (b)) $ is a closed containing $ \varphi ^\larr( \varphi^ \sharr (b)) \supseteq b $, hence $ \varphi ^\larr( \K \varphi^ \sharr (b)) $ contains $ \K (b)$.
+Thus $ \varphi ^ \sharr (\varphi ^\larr( \K \varphi^ \sharr (b)))$ contains $ \varphi^ \sharr ( \K b)$ and the conclusion follows from the fact that $ \varphi ^ \sharr (\varphi ^\larr( \K \varphi^ \sharr (b))) \subseteq \K \varphi^ \sharr (b)$. \end{proof}

-Continuity between closure spaces seems to have received less attention than it deserves, since there are many significant examples.
-Let us mention that non-topological closure spaces and continuity between them naturally arise also in purely topological contexts, see \cite{C} for examples.
+Continuity between closure spaces seems to have received less attention than it deserves, since there are many significant examples. } Non-topological closure spaces and continuity between them naturally arise also in purely topological contexts, see \cite{C} for examples.